 What did Sanibel’s first Post Office look like?

-Ever heard of Bailey’s General Store?
-The original store dates all the way back to 1899!
-Also known as the “Sanibel Packing Company” – Frank Bailey founded this general store to serve groceries and supplies to island residents and visitors.
+Also known as the “Sanibel Packing Company,” the original store dates all the way back to 1899!
+Frank Bailey founded this general store to serve groceries and supplies to island residents and visitors.
 After the hurricane of 1926, the store was rebuilt with a stronger structure and farther back on the land.
 Much like today, the store was the center of activity, where islanders came to use the store’s telephone and telegraph links, cast their voting ballots and catch up on the latest “talk of the town.”

-The oldest building in the Sanibel Historical Museum and Village is the Sanibel School House, which dates back nearly 120 years to 1896!
+The oldest building in the Sanibel Historical Museum and Village is the Sanibel School House, which dates back more than 120 years to 1896.
 The East Sanibel School for White Children started out on the corner of Bailey Road and Periwinkle Way, and later moved further up Periwinkle to provide a more centralized location.
 Starting as a one-room facility, the School House got a make over in 1932, which added another classroom and room for teaching grades one through eight.

 Today, Sanibel is still home to only one school – The Sanibel School – a National Blue Ribbon School of Excellence.
-All of our kids have attended the Sanibel School at one point.
-In fact our youngest just started Kindergarten this year!
+All of our kids have attended the Sanibel School at one point, our youngest still in attendance.
 We’re happy to have a school touted for educational excellence right in our backyard.
 You can read more about our area schools in our recent article: “Back to School on Sanibel & Captiva.”

 If you’re fond of homes with the “cottage feel” you’ll love the three Sanibel cottages found in the Historical Village.
 From the pint-sized Caretakers’ Cottage to the massive Burnap Cottage, these buildings are certainly not short on character and charm.